Betsy de Thierry: Trauma Overview

 Almost all Type III Trauma could be categorised as interpersonal trauma, which is thereby inseparable from attachment trauma and would now arguably be called ‘developmental trauma’ due to the trauma beginning in early infancy when the brain is most impacted due to the speed of neural growth under five years old.
 Allen articulates,

-inflicted in a relationship where the traumatised individual is dependent – at worst, in a parent-child relationship.’
+‘The most pernicious trauma is deliberately inflicted in a relationship where the traumatised individual is dependent – at worst, in a parent-child relationship.’

 (Allen, 1995)